akpw/efst/README.md

                         Name of EFST Config entry to show
 ```

-Additional EncFS configurations could be added with ```efsc register``` command.
-For example, to create a ciphertext backend storage with plaintext file names:
+Additional EncFS presets could be added with ```efsc register``` command.
+For example, to create a EncFS configuration for ciphertext backend storage with plaintext file names:

 ```
-    $ efsc register -ce PlainFileNames -na Plain # creates a EFST configuration entry
+    $ efsc register -ce PlainFileNames -na Plain # creates a EncFS preset configuration entry
                                                  # with no encryption for file names
 ```